tvst/htbuilder/README.md

 # <div class="myclass"></div>
 ```

-This works because underscores preding or following any identifier are automatically stripped away
+This works because underscores preceding or following any identifier are automatically stripped away
 for you.